Buy genuine cialis online

 Meena (Mala Sinha) is in love with Rajinder (Sunil Dutt).
 When her sister, Kamla (Nirupa Roy), dies suddenly, Meena gets married to her brother-in-law, Ashok (Ashok Kumar), a barrister, for the sake of Ashok’s two young children.
 Rajinder re-enters her life and Meena finds herself being drawn to him again.
 As the two continue to meet behind Ashok’s back, Meena starts getting blackmailed by a woman, Leela (Shashikala), who claims to be Rajinder’s wife…

 Looking at the times, though the premise was bold, the ending had to be ‘acceptable’ and of course, the sanctity and purity of marriage had to be preserved.
 Duty and sacrifice had to take preference to matters of the heart.
-So Meena finally realizes her mistake of going ‘astray’ and breaks it off permanently with Rajinder and conventionally settles into the life of a dutiful housewife even though Ashok has left her free to go to Rajinder if she so wants.
+So yes, Meena finally realizes her mistake of going ‘astray’ and breaks it off permanently with Rajinder to conventionally settles into the life of a dutiful wife and mother even though Ashok has left her free to go to Rajinder if she so wants.
 The end dialogue – when Meena tells Rajinder “Yahan Koi Meena Nahin Rehti.
 Yeh Mrs Ashok ka Ghar Hai.”
 (No Meena stays here.
 This is Mrs Ashok’s house) and shuts the door on his face – was met with solid clapping and approval from the audiences and was considered as the highlight of the film, even if appears ever so corny and ‘filmi’ today.